WHAT IS ART THERAPY AND DO I HAVE TO BE ARTISTIC TO DO IT?

 Art therapy is one of many modalities, or ways to practice therapy, that uses art as a way to help individuals explore and express their thoughts, feelings, and emotions within a therapeutic context.
 This form of expressive therapy is particularly useful when words are difficult to find, difficult to say, or simply limit how we are truly feeling.
 However, this does not mean we just sit and make art.
 Art therapists are trained in, and use a combination of, traditional talk psychotherapy along with the non-verbal process of creative art-making to further explore client’s thoughts and feelings.
 Now for many of us as children, art was one of the first ways we were able to express ourselves and communicate.
 It is a universal language that has the potential to help us heal and process our experiences and mental health challenges.
 So you might be thinking, “Oh so this is only for kids,” but this is not the case.
 Art therapy can be used for all ages!
 We are all born creative beings and I have personally seen the impact creative expression has had on kids as young as 4 to clients who are 100 years old.

-Another question I often get is, “so does this mean I have to be good at art to access art therapy?”.
+Another question I often get is, “so does this mean I have to be artistic to access art therapy?”.
 And I am here to tell you, not at all!
 The focus of art therapy is to explore the creative process and to express ourselves in a less direct way, which will ultimately aid in the healing journey.
 Art therapy uses a wide array of materials from pencils to brushes, and clay to found objects.
 There are endless possibilities to express yourself through art, and it is a form of therapy that can help anyone.

 Now I’d like to ask you, have you ever found that listening to music, writing a poem, dancing around the house, or doing an activity like drawing relaxes you during stressful times?
 If you answered yes, this is because it is very therapeutic.
 Being creative helps us to not only regulate our emotions, but it also helps to soothe and express ourselves.
 When creating with a professional art therapist, they are able to help interpret the symbols, feelings, and metaphors that are expressed in an image.
 Together through the creative process and exploration, art therapists are able to help work through and resolve challenges and problems individuals are facing.
 The overall goal of art therapy is to use creative processes to help individuals increase awareness of one’s self and others, to cope with challenging symptoms and stresses, to process traumatic experiences, and enhance one’s quality of life.